randyscott777/PythonToolkit/README.md

 Link to upload files and then COMMIT

-Toolkit module
-Dunder module
-Snippets module
+Toolkit module - my own custom created functions and classes Dunder module - several examples, esp those for operators Snippets module - using only builtin code not using any library modules Libraries module - has example(s) for the most popular imports